milesj/boost/docs/terminal.md

 #### `link`

+> link(text: string, url: string): string;

-The `link(text: string, url: string)` function can be used to wrap a piece of text in an ANSI escape code hyperlink.
+Can be used to wrap a piece of text in an ANSI escape code hyperlink.
 If a terminal does not support hyperlinks, it will pass the text through.

 ```ts
 import { link } from '@boost/terminal';